Your study is divided across taught hours, studio and/or work environment time, and independent study.

 We expect students to spend an average of 30 hours per week on their studies, although it is likely that these hours will vary throughout the academic year.

-Level 4 provides a foundation enabling you to develop a methodological approach to psychophysical Acting, introducing the tools and techniques helpful in creating performances in realistic drama for the stage and screen.
+Your first year introduces you to the the tools and techniques that will be helpful in creating performances for realistic drama on stage and screen.

 Level 5 involves more advanced work, concerned with aspects of dramatic structure and the implications of style for the actor.